RHG101997/rhg101997.github.io/_tabs/about.md

 :   **Python:** Most of my classes at university some how reference this language and it is really good for creating prototypes and make fast servers or networking.
 I created a list with most of my scripts used from gaming to file manipulation found here in [py_scripts].

-:   **Java:** Description of your experience with second-lang,
-    perhaps again including a [link] [ref], this time placing the url reference elsewhere in the document to reduce clutter (see source file).
+:   **Java:** This language was used my some of my algorithm classes in University, and most of the advance concepts in OOP I learned using Java.

 :   Basic knowledge of **C**, **golang**, others.